-Lightning flashed across the Argentine skies as Ricardo Klement stepped off a bus after finishing his shift as an assembly line foreman at a Mercedes-Benz automotive plant.
-As he walked to his small brick house in a middle-class Buenos Aires suburb on May 11, 1960, he passed by a chauffer and two men working under the open hood of a black Buick limousine.
-Suddenly, Klement was grabbed by the men and hauled kicking and screaming into the back seat of the vehicle, which sped off into the night.
+"Ricardo Klement" was one of the latter.
+Lightning flashed across the Argentine skies on May 11, 1960, as he stepped off a bus after finishing his shift as an assembly line foreman at a Mercedes-Benz automotive plant.
+As he walked to his small brick house in a middle-class Buenos Aires suburb, he passed by a chauffeur and two men working under the open hood of a black Buick limousine.
+Suddenly, Klement was grabbed by the men and hauled, kicking and screaming, into the back seat of the vehicle, which sped off into the night.

 Eichmann was hardly alone among Nazis in finding refuge in South America after the fall of the Third Reich.
 According to a 2012 article in the Daily Mail, German prosecutors who examined secret files from Brazil and Chile discovered that as many as 9,000 Nazi officers and collaborators from other countries escaped from Europe to find sanctuary in South American countries.
 Brazil took in between 1,500 and 2,000 Nazi war criminals, while between 500 and 1,000 settled in Chile.
 However, by far the largest number—as many as 5,000—relocated to Argentina.

 Due to the hundreds of thousands of German immigrants who lived in the country, Argentina maintained close ties with Germany and remained neutral for much of World War II.
-In the years after the end of the war, Argentine President Juan Peron secretly ordered diplomats and intelligence officers to establish escape routes, so-called “ratlines,” through ports in Spain and Italy to smuggle thousands of former SS officers and Nazi party members out of Europe.
+In the years after the end of the war, Argentine President Juan Perón secretly ordered diplomats and intelligence officers to establish escape routes, so-called “ratlines,” through ports in Spain and Italy to smuggle thousands of former SS officers and Nazi party members out of Europe.

-According to Uki Goñi, author of “The Real Odessa: Smuggling the Nazis to Peron’s Argentina,” the Peron government in 1946 sent word through Argentine Cardinal Antonio Caggiano to a French counterpart that the South American country would be willing to receive Nazi collaborators from France who faced potential war crimes prosecution.
-That spring, French war criminals carrying passports issued by the International Red Cross stamped with Argentine tourist visas began to cross the Atlantic Ocean.
+In 1946, the Perón government sent word through Argentine Cardinal Antonio Caggiano to a French counterpart that Argentina would be willing to receive Nazi collaborators from France who faced potential war crimes prosecution.
+That spring, according to Uki Goñi, author of The Real Odessa: Smuggling the Nazis to Perón’s Argentina, French war criminals carrying passports issued by the International Red Cross stamped with Argentine tourist visas began to cross the Atlantic Ocean.

 Many of the Nazis who escaped to South America were never brought to justice.
 SS colonel Walter Rauff, who created mobile gas chambers that killed at least 100,000 people, died in Chile in 1984.
 Eduard Roschmann, the “Butcher of Riga,” died in Paraguay in 1977.
 Gustav Wagner, an SS officer known as the “Beast,” died in Brazil in 1980 after the country’s supreme federal court refused to extradite him to Germany because of inaccuracies in the paperwork.

-In some cases, the United States was complicit in the exodus of Nazi war criminals to South America.
+In some cases, the U.S. was complicit in the exodus of Nazi war criminals to South America.
 Following the war, the U.S. Counter-Intelligence Corps recruited Klaus Barbie—the Gestapo chief in Lyon, France, who played a role in the deaths of thousands of French Jews and members of the French Resistance—as an agent to assist with anti-Communist efforts.
 He was smuggled to Bolivia, where he continued his spy work and instructed the military regime on how to torture and interrogate political opponents.